Best Business Debt Consolidation Loans in 2025

 +

-If you need flexible funding in addition to funds for debt consolidation, a business line of credit may be a better choice than a term loan since it allows you to borrow against it as needed.
+If you need flexible funding in addition to funds for debt consolidation, a business line of credit may be a better choice than a term loan since it allows you to borrow money as needed.
 In particular, we chose Bluevine as our best line of credit pick because it accepts borrowers with fair credit scores and boasts a low minimum interest rate.
-That said, your business will need to be bringing in at least $10,000 in monthly revenue to qualify and you’ll be subject to relatively short repayment terms.

 Fora Financial: Best business debt consolidation option for borrowers with bad credit